 Familial Colorectal Cancers - Familial Adenomatous Polyposis (FAP)

-Colorectal cancer is the fourth most commonly diagnosed cancer in the United States.
-There will be an estimated 145,600 new cases in the United States in 2019.
+Colorectal cancer is the third most commonly diagnosed cancer in the United States.
+There will be an estimated 145,600 new cases in the United States every year.
 Approximately 10 to 15% of these cancers may be caused by genetic abnormalities that run in families.
 There are two major types of known hereditary disorders: familial adenomatous polyposis (also known as FAP) and hereditary nonpolyposis colorectal cancer (also known as HNPCC).
 In this article, we will address FAP.

 FAP is very rare.
 It accounts for less than one percent of new colorectal cancer cases each year.
 Estimates of the incidence of FAP vary from 1 case in 7,000 persons to 1 case in 22,000 persons.
 The average onset of polyps in patients with FAP is age 16.
 Affected patients can develop hundreds to thousands of adenomatous polyps.
 People with FAP have a 100% chance of developing colorectal cancer by age 40 if they do not have their colon removed.

 Colon with multiple adenomas, Photo courtesy of Zane Cohen Centre for Digestive Disorders, Mt.
 Sinai Hospital, Toronto, Canada.

 Congenital hypertrophy of the retinal pigment epithelium, Photo courtesy of Zane Cohen Centre for Digestive Disorders, Mt.
 Sinai Hospital, Toronto, Canada.

 Genetics and Screening